sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # More Moves - Take a Breather, Rest, Heal

+When resting, magic items regain all charges, up to their maximum capacity.
+Remove all white-side red cards on your magic items.

 # Speed/Equipment/Wealth

-## More Moves - Run, Shop, GTIB, S+S
+## More Moves - Run, Shop, Good Thing I Brought..., Sharpen and Stitch

 # Mundane Items

 ## Armor, weapons

-# More Moves - Use a Magic Item, EtBB, CtLL
+# More Moves - Use a Magic Item, Entreat the Blood-Bound, Channel the Living Light

+Ask that player "Who is the Blood-Bound"?

 # Starting a game

 ## Sarukkan's Chamber

+## Making your own character

+Spread out A, B, C cards, take turns picking

+Items - 2 mundane items or 1 magic item

+"Use a Magic Item" move gives you 2 magic items

+A player will inevitably ask why the magic amulet or ring they've created, a trinket that would normally be light, reduces their speed.
+At that point the GM should ask them a question, "Yes, why does it weigh you down?
+What about magic in this world, or what about your character makes them especially burdened by magical items?"

 # Leveling Up

 ## Flipping green

 ## Study / Craft

+When crafting a weapon, ask how many red tokens it takes (ie, how much it reduces a character's speed).
+The GM should weigh that cost against the weapon's other features

 ## Level circles